 of an APA-approved clinical psychology doctoral program, and am listed

-in the National Register of Health Service Psychologists.
-Over
+in the National Register of Health Service Psychologists. over more than thirty years of practice,

-the past 24 years of practice, I have worked in public and private,
+I have worked in public and private, outpatient

-outpatient and inpatient settings, and now maintain a busy private practice
+and inpatient settings, and now maintain a small private practice in

 My masters and doctoral degree are from the University

 of Connecticut, my undergraduate work was at Brandeis University, and